Trump endorses Alabama’s Mo Brooks for Senate, a promoter of his false claims of a stolen election

 “I am honored and humbled by President Trump’s strong endorsement,” he said in a Facebook posting Wednesday.”
 I ask all Americans who share our America First vision to heed and honor President Trump’s request by joining our campaign.”

-While Brooks’ controversial stances have drawn criticism in the past, he is far from alone among Republicans in joining Trump in making false claims about the results 2020 election putting him closer to its mainstream then he was just a few years ago when he last ran for the Senate.
+While Brooks’ controversial stances have drawn criticism in the past, he is far from alone among Republican lawmakers in joining Trump in making false claims about the results 2020 election putting him closer to its mainstream then he was just a few years ago when he last ran for the Senate.
+A Monmouth poll released last month found 65 percent of Republicans saying that President Biden won due to voter fraud.

 Trump had previously endorsed three Senate incumbents ahead of their 2022 reelection bids — Sens.
 John Boozman (Ark.), Jerry Moran (Kan.) and Tim Scott (S.C.) — but his Brooks nod is his first for a nonincumbent in a Senate race.
 Trump nominations could be similarly vital in other open-seat Senate races in Missouri, North Carolina, Ohio, and Pennsylvania.